 I was able to maintain my regular training schedule but had to make it a priority in the morning before going to work.
 After work, my energy levels were too low.

 My routine is as follows:

-Working out has many benefits during pregnancy and can cause no harm to the baby if the guidelines are followed.
-Of course, one has to make sure that the stomach is protected at all times and that it doesn't suffer any impact.
+Staying active during pregnancy has many benefits and can cause no harm to the baby if the guidelines are followed.
+Of course, one has to make sure that the stomach is protected at all times and that it doesn’t suffer any impact.

 My weight gain has been gradual and I will be able to stay within the recommended guidelines for pregnancy.
 This will help me get rid of the extra weight postpartum.
 Also, when training during pregnant, you do not see considerable muscle gain and it is not recommended to lose weight, but the goal is maintenance.